What is early literacy?

 - Best Beginnings

 A public-private partnership that mobilizes people and resources to ensure all Alaska children begin school ready to succeed through support from businesses, foundations, nonprofits, government, and individuals.
+They also offer a general monthly and parent newsletter, designed specifically for parents and caregivers of children birth to 5.

 - Imagination Library in Alaska

 Imagination Library mails a FREE, high-quality, brand-new book each month to children from birth to age 5 who live in communities that support the program.
-Serves 110 communities.

 - Northern Interior Alaska Association for the Education of Young Children